-Just half of businesses with more than 500 employees have increased investment in IT security ahead of the EU’s General Data Protection Regulation, a new survey of 1,000 IT leaders indicates.
+Just half of businesses with more than 500 employees have increased investment in cyber security ahead of the EU’s General Data Protection Regulation, a new survey of 1,000 IT leaders indicates.

 The research, commissioned by security firm Trend Micro, also reveals that only 63 per cent of enterprises have a process in place for their notifying customers about breaches, despite GDPR establishing strict new rules for breach notification.